Pamela Dellal, mezzo soprano

-As an educator, Ms. Dellal teaches diction classes at the Boston Conservatory and the Longy School of Music.
+As an educator, Ms. Dellal teaches diction classes at the Boston Conservatory at Berklee, and diction and repertoire classes at the Longy School of Music of Bard College.
 She has taught voice at Brandeis University, Phillips Exeter Academy, and Harvard University; she has also served as faculty at several summer festivals, including the Amherst Early Music Festival Baroque Academy, the Berkshire Choral Festival, Pinewoods Early Music Week and World Fellowship Early Music Week, and the VdGSA Conclave.
 She has been invited to give master classes and lecture/demonstrations at many institutions throughout the US, including The North Carolina NATS conference, Stanford University, Cal.
 State Fullerton, SUNY New Paltz, the Longy School of Music, Wellesley College, Wheaton College, and other organizations.
 She is a recognized specialist in early vocal techniques and the music of Hildegard von Bingen; in addition, she has become a sought-after translator of musical texts including the Bach cantatas, translations of which appear on the Emmanuel Music website.
 Her translations are included in the complete works of C.P.E.
 Bach, published by the Packard Humanities Institute.
 An article on C.P.E.
 Bach lieder was published in the August 2014 issue of Early Music (U.K.).